cuhleen/cdRayer/README.md

 #### *CONTROLS*
 - *SPACEBAR* - Toggle on/off
 - *ESC* - Close app
+- *S* - Swap between the current and last album cover.
+Used when the program has a hiccup and forgets to switch automatically.

 #### *HOW TO ADD YOUR OWN COVER*
 - Step 0: Download cdRayer v.01 or v.011